AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note Compatibility

-Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac and Android with [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) v1.7 or later and AdGuard Browser Extension v3.6 or later.
+Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac and, Android with [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) v1.7 or later and AdGuard Browser Extension v3.6 or later.

 :::